Abizern/hblog/posts/2012-04-15-london-coderdojo.markdown

 <!--more-->

-{% blockquote Coder Dojo site  http://coderdojo.com/about-us/ %}
 CoderDojo is a movement orientated around running free not-for-profit coding clubs and regular sessions for young people.
-{% endblockquote %}

 A regular London chapter has formed, supported by and at the offices of [Forward Technology](http://forwardtechnology.co.uk).
 It takes place in their